Reviewable/Reviewable/docs/subscriptions.md

 Organizations are shown below your personal repos on the Repositories page, and appear whether you are an owner or a contributor.
 You can open the subscription panel by clicking on the **Subscribe** or **Edit subscription** button next to the organization name.
 Any organization member can start a subscription, not just organization owners.

+{:.important}
-!> OAuth app restrictions may entirely block Reviewable from an organization.
+OAuth app restrictions may entirely block Reviewable from an organization.
 Learn more in the [OAuth app access restrictions](registration.md#oauth-restrictions) section in the Registration chapter.

 ## Selecting a plan